 The decentralised accommodation of refugees in flats contributes particularly to the integration into the housing market if the refugees can take over the rental agreements.
 In practice, it is not always an improvement over placement in collective accommodation.
 In some places the flats are occupied by many people who have not chosen to share rooms, bathroom and kitchen.
-The living standard is sometimes lower than in small hostels and privacy is severely limited."
+The living standard is sometimes lower than in small hostels and privacy is severely limited.'

-If refugees or beneficiaries of subsidiary protection cannot provide for the costs, the rent for a room or an apartment is covered by the local social welfare office or the local job centre, but - as is the case for all beneficiaries of social aid in general according to national social law - only up to an "adequate" level.
-What is considered "adequate" depends on the local housing market, so beneficiaries of protection have to inquire with the local authorities to what amount rent will be reimbursed.
+If refugees or beneficiaries of subsidiary protection cannot provide for the costs, the rent for a room or an apartment is covered by the local social welfare office or the local job centre, but - as is the case for all beneficiaries of social aid in general according to national social law - only up to an 'adequate' level.
+What is considered 'adequate' depends on the local housing market, so beneficiaries of protection have to inquire with the local authorities to what amount rent will be reimbursed.

 If beneficiaries of protection have an income, but are still living in collective accommodation, authorities regularly impose fees as a contribution to the operational costs of the centres.
 It has been reported that some municipalities charge excessive fees which may clearly exceed the costs for an apartment in the area.
-In one case (the town of Hemmingen in Niedersachsen/Lower Saxony), authorities may charge fees up to a maximum of €930 for a place, according to the local statutes.
+In one case (the town of Hemmingen in Niedersachsen/Lower Saxony), authorities may charge

+Bavarian Ministry for the Interior, Sport and Integration, 'Unterbringung und Versorgung', available in German at https://bit.ly/3rluDwL fees up to a maximum of €930 for a place, according to the local statutes.
 These seemingly excessive costs result from a calculation which includes all operational expenses for the centres, such as costs for social services as well as security and maintenance.
 In practice, the fees may lead to a situation in which refugees have to pass on their complete income to the local authorities in exchange for a place in a shared room.